NomicFoundation/truffle/README.md

-# Buidler Truffle's monorepo fork
+# Hardhat Truffle's monorepo fork

 This is a fork of the Truffle monorepo.